 Here’s what each image might look like in your mind:

-Does the method work?
+Does the pegword memory system work?

 There are a number of drawbacks, though: